Karol71290/ProyectoFinal21rt-front-end/README.md

 Este proyecto se creó tomando como modelo con [Create React App](https://github.com/facebook/create-react-app). y la api diario de viajes y minitwitter vistas en clases.

+"This project was created using Create React App as a model, and the travel diary app and minitwitter views seen in class."

-## Comandos Disponibles
+## Available Commands

-En el directorio del proyecto, puedes usar estos comandos:
+In the project directory, you can use these commands:

-- `npm start`: Inicia la aplicación en modo de desarrollo en [http://localhost:3000](http://localhost:3000).
+- `npm start`: Launches the application in development mode at [http://localhost:3000](http://localhost:3000).

-- `npm test`: Ejecuta las pruebas en modo interactivo.
+- `npm test`: Runs tests in interactive mode.

-- `npm run build`: Construye la aplicación para producción en la carpeta `build`.
+- `npm run build`: Builds the application for production in the `build` folder.

-- `npm run eject`: Nota importante: Esta operación es irreversible y te permite personalizar completamente tu proyecto.
+- `npm run eject`: Important note: This operation is irreversible and allows you to fully customize your project.

-## Variables de Entorno
+## Environment Variables

-Para configurar variables de entorno en tu proyecto, copia el archivo `.env.example` como `.env` y completa los valores necesarios.
+To configure environment variables in your project, copy the `.env.example` file as `.env` and fill in the necessary values.